wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 ### What is the best way to setup Cognito?

-Personally I normally use one of the many open source [cloudformation](https://aws.amazon.com/cloudformation/) templates hosted on [GitHub](https://github.com/).
-I crafted this template some time ago [cognito.yml](https://gist.github.com/wolfeidau/70531fc1a593c0bad7fb9ebc9ae82580), it supports login using `email` address and domain white listing for sign up.
+To setup Cognito I typically use one of the many open source [cloudformation](https://aws.amazon.com/cloudformation/) templates on [GitHub](https://github.com/).
+I crafted this template some time ago [cognito.yml](https://gist.github.com/wolfeidau/70531fc1a593c0bad7fb9ebc9ae82580), it supports login using `email` address, and domain white listing for sign ups.

 As a follow on from this I built a serverless application [serverless-cognito-auth](https://github.com/wolfeidau/serverless-cognito-auth) which encapsulates a lot of the standard functionality I use in applications.